L-Strobel/omosim-visualizer/README.md

 1. Download the latest release (see *Releases* on the right)
 2. Obtain Omosim output, see https://github.com/L-Strobel/omosim.
 Must be in JSON format.
-3. Download OSM data that covers the OMOSIM output.
+3. Download OSM data that covers the Omosim output.
 Large files will lead to long start up times on the first run.
 Recommended download site: https://download.geofabrik.de/
 4. Run Visualizer:

    ```